-The University of XXXX is my first choice for earning my Masters's Degree in Nursing because of its sheer excellence, reflected in its high ranking, and the great variety of specializations you offer as part of your broad-based curriculum.
+The University of XXXX is my first choice for earning my Masters's Degree in Nursing because of its sheer excellence, reflected in its high ranking and the variety of specializations you offer as part of your broad-based curriculum.
 I also have several close friends who graduated from your program and only had good things to say about the experience.

 My parents brought me to XXXX from our native Colombia when I was five.
-Since then, I had the enormous privilege of growing up like any other healthy girl with a loving family in XXXX, except that I had something special, being a Colombian, a Latina from Latin America, speaking Spanish and English as dual native languages.
+Since then, I have had the enormous privilege of growing up like any other healthy girl with a loving family in XXXX, except that I had something special: being a Colombian Latina from Latin America, speaking Spanish and English as dual native languages.
 Since I have given my professional life to nursing and now very much hope to become an FNP, it brings me the greatest of joy to do so as a highly active member of my community in Tulsa, paying particular attention to the underserved, increasing numbers of which are Latinos, migrants, and their children, vulnerable people in great need of assistance.
 I feel strongly that the most significant contribution that I can make to my community is to help meet growing healthcare demands as an FNP, compensating for a shortage of or lack of access to physicians.

 I hope to open my family practice clinic at some point that sets an example in caring for the underserved and treats patients holistically, considering their family, mental health, and spiritual situation or circumstances.
-I want to give my life to preventive medicine while practicing nursing, and educating patients about optimal health outcomes.
+I want to give my life to preventive medicine while practicing nursing and educating patients about optimal health outcomes.
 I also hope to earn my DNP Degree after gaining further experience as an FNP.
 Teaching at least part-time would be another professional dream come true.

-I began my nursing career as a Nurse's Aide and then became a Nurse Technician serving at the hospital.
+I began my nursing career as a Nurse's Aide and became a Nurse Technician serving at the hospital.
 I went on to serve as a Registered Medical Assistant working in different clinical settings saving money to go to college.
-AT FIRST, when I began, I had difficulty making good grades and working a full-time plus a part-time job to pay for college.
+AT FIRST, when I began, I had difficulty getting good grades and working a full-time plus a part-time job to pay for college.
 Soon, however, my grades improved, and I earned an AS Degree in Liberal Arts.
-My grades improved enormously by declaring nursing as my major, finishing my BSN in 2014.
+My grades improved enormously by declaring nursing my major, finishing my BSN in 2014.